tomtom2211/Toms_addons/README.md

 - Highlights dungeon starred mobs (if they are in players sight)

 ### Immunity Timers
-- Displays timers for immunity items (Bonzo's mask and Phoenix pet)
+- Displays timers for immunity items (Bonzo's mask, Spirit mask and Phoenix pet)

 ### Instant requeue
 - Instantly requeues instances after each run.